Table of contents:

-What does it mean when an offering is oversubscribed?
+1. What does it mean when an offering is oversubscribed?

 An offering becomes oversubscribed once the total offers submitted exceed the equity allocation.

-Why do we oversubscribe offerings?
+2. Why does CrowdStreet oversubscribe offerings?

 Sponsors require a high level of certainty that committed capital will ultimately convert to invested capital and absolute certainty that 100% of required equity funds by the time of closing.
-For this reason, CrowdStreet typically pre-approves offers in excess of 5-10% of the total equity allocated to Marketplace investors to account for investor attrition.
+For this reason, CrowdStreet typically pre-approves offers well in excess of the total equity allocated to Marketplace investors to account for investor attrition.

-What is CrowdStreet's offer acceptance policy?
+3. What is CrowdStreet's offer acceptance policy?

 Each investor's offer will receive a timestamp as soon as they have completed their documents, and CrowdStreet will allow these investors to access funding instructions in that order.
 If the offering becomes oversubscribed, investors who do not complete their documents promptly will be moved to a waitlist, while the investors who have completed documents have the opportunity to fund.
 Ultimately not all investors who submit offers will be able to invest in an offering that is oversubscribed.
 Investments will be finalized on a first-to-fund basis from among the offers where investors completed documents soonest.

-How can I maximize my chance of participating in an offering that is likely to become oversubscribed?
+4. How can I maximize my chance of participating in an offering that is likely to become oversubscribed?

-I have a scheduling conflict and am not available at the time of offering launch.
+5. I have a scheduling conflict and am not available at the time of offering launch.
 Can CrowdStreet help?

 CrowdStreet is committed to providing a level playing field for all investors.
 Unfortunately, CrowdStreet cannot place investment offers for investors that are unable at the time of launch, and no offers can be submitted before the "Invest Now" button is activated.

-I have invested on the CrowdStreet marketplace XX times in the past.
+6. I have invested on the CrowdStreet marketplace XX times in the past.
 Can I receive a guarantee my offer will be accepted?

-What happens if and when my offer in an oversubscribed offering is pre-approved?
+8. What happens if and when my offer in an oversubscribed offering is pre-approved?

 You will receive an email prompting you to complete documents via DocuSign and then provide an accredited investor verification letter.
-This article outlines the steps required to complete investment process, and you can learn all about the accredited investor verification process here.
+[This article] outlines the steps required to complete investment process, and you can learn all about the accredited investor verification process [here].
 Please note that once you submit all of the required documents, it can take 24-48 hours to review and approve your documents, and they will be reviewed in the order in which they were submitted.

 Note that for offerings that are likely to become oversubscribed, wiring instructions may be the only option provided.
 Mailing and ACH instructions will not be available because the transfer of funds can take multiple days via these methods and could risk having your funds returned if the funds arrive after the offering was fully funded.

-What happens if an offering falls short of (or exceeds) its fundraising goal?
+9. What happens if an offering falls short of (or exceeds) its fundraising goal?

-Please see this article by Ian Formigle, VP of Investments.
+Please see [this article] by Ian Formigle, VP of Investments.